gmja/AWS_PREP/VPC.md

 ![](https://user-images.githubusercontent.com/26511983/71449220-2b6fe400-270e-11ea-890d-981800df4a01.png)

 #
-# The initially-assigned IPv4 address range of the VPC cannot be changed after the VPC is created.
+## The initially-assigned IPv4 address range of the VPC cannot be changed after the VPC is created.
 A VPC IPv4 address range may be as large as /16 (65,536 addresses) or as small as /28 (16 addresses), and it should not overlap any other net- work to which the VPC is to be connected.

+## To simplify the initial user experience with Amazon VPC, AWS accounts have a default VPC created in each region with a default subnet created in each Availability Zone.
+The assigned CIDR block of the VPC will be 172.31.0.0/16.
+IPv6 is not enabled on the default VPC.